 - Add the butter squares to the mixture and work it roughly with your fingers or a pastry cutter.
-Don’t overwork, the dough should be quite uneven with smaller and larger chunks of butter in the mixture.
+Don’t overwork, the dough should be rough with smaller and larger chunks of butter in the mixture.
 Working the butter in entirely will result in a tough, chewy crust.
 When the crust is baked, the moisture in the chunks of butter converts to steam forming little air pockets throughout the crust, giving it that ultra flakiness we all love.

-- Drizzle the ice water over the flour mixture, toss gently with a fork to combine.
+- Drizzle the ice water over the flour mixture, (see notes) toss gently with a fork to combine.
 Add up to an additional tbsp. to make a cohesive mixture.
 The mixture may appear somewhat dry.
 The flour will continue to hydrate during the rest period in the fridge.

 - Once the dough has rested and chilled roll it out between sheets of plastic wrap.
 Add a very small amount of flour if needed.
 Use the pie crust dough in your favorite pie recipes.